 Think Apex was created in 2014 to encourage a local mindset by all parts of the Apex community, including businesses, residents and visitors.
-It encourages those in and around Apex to support and invest in the local and unique aspects of our community in order to create a stronger and more vibrant economic environment and quality of life.
+It not only encourages those in and around Apex to support and invest in the distinctive aspects of our community, but to also make a positive impact by performing unique acts of service.
 By fostering a local mindset, Think Apex empowers the community to celebrate, engage, play, volunteer, shop, eat and work locally.

 History of the initiative: